JoseMMorales/OldCarAPI/README.md

 ![Screenshot 2021-04-01 at 17 44 59](https://user-images.githubusercontent.com/43299285/113319709-05be8b00-9312-11eb-96f6-85d5c84a3887.png)

-<b>Without functions </b>: In Cars Repository the query is mixing tables info (4 tables) using join multiple passing a variable dinamically based on URL info.
+<b>Without functions </b>: In Cars Repository the query is mixing tables info (4 tables) using join multiple passing a variable dynamically based on URL info.

 ![Screenshot 2021-04-01 at 17 50 31](https://user-images.githubusercontent.com/43299285/113320396-c3497e00-9312-11eb-909e-de8640df5bf6.png)

 ## Creating Templates...
-[Twig](https://symfony.com/doc/current/templates.html) is a moderm template engine for PHP, it has been used by creating emails in two scenarios.
-First, when an user not registered in OldCar has published a car, confirming all details has been uploaded, and second for users who want to contact via email with OldCar Support aand seller in each advert.
+[Twig](https://symfony.com/doc/current/templates.html) is a modern template engine for PHP, it has been used by creating emails in two scenarios.
+First, when a user not registered in OldCar has published a car, confirming all details has been uploaded, and second for users who want to contact via email with OldCar Support and seller in each advert.

 #### Have a look at...
 ![Screenshot 2021-04-01 at 18 20 47](https://user-images.githubusercontent.com/43299285/113324095-fe4db080-9316-11eb-9c96-a61587451cd1.png)